adam-lynch/adam-lynch.github.io/writing/leaving-teamwork.md

 It was really tough breaking the news to people.
 I felt guilty and sad.
 I have an exciting opportunity ahead of me, but acknowledging I was leaving Teamwork was tough.

-:::figure leaving-teamwork/words-vs-tears.png A line graph of tears over ~~time~~ words.
+:::figure leaving-teamwork/words-vs-tears.png A line graph of tears versus words.
 :::

-When I joined, the domain was [http://teamworkpm.net](http://teamworkpm.net/), there were 8/9 people in the company, and there was only one product.
+When I joined, the domain was `http://teamworkpm.net`, there were 8/9 people in the company, and there was only one product.
 There are now 250 people and 5 products.
 If I had to guess at the time, I wouldn’t have imagined being here almost 6.5 years.

 I've worked on Teamwork Projects, the website, the mobile apps, desktop apps, launched Teamwork Chat and Teamwork CRM, plus a load of other things.
 It has been an amazing experience growing with the company.
 Always exciting and challenging.